Family of woman in vegetative state who gave birth is 'traumatized and in shock'

 Phoenix police said Wednesday they are reaching out to the community to help identify a suspect for sexual assault after a woman who has been in a vegetative state for years gave birth.

-A lawyer for the woman's family meanwhile said they are "traumatized and in shock" by the "abuse and neglect" of her but that "the baby boy has been born into a loving family and will be well cared for."
+A lawyer for the woman's family meanwhile said they are "traumatized and in shock" by the "abuse and neglect" of their daughter but that "the baby boy has been born into a loving family and will be well cared for."

 Police were called to a Hacienda HealthCare center in Phoenix at around 3:42 p.m. on Dec.
 29, according to statements by police and Hacienda.